vinuesa/get_phylomarkers/INSTALL.md

 * popGen_summStats.pl
 * rename

+#### Perl modules
+ From the BioPerl suite:
+  Bio::AlignIO;
+  Bio::PopGen::IO;
+  Bio::PopGen::Utilities;
+  Bio::PopGen::Statistics;
+  Bio::SeqIO;

+On an Ubuntu machine BioPerl can be easily installed with: 'sudo apt-get install libbio-perl-perl'

+For more information see [bioperl.org INSTALL](http://bioperl.org/INSTALL.html)

 ### R scripts
 * compute_suppValStas_and_RF-dist.R
 * run_kdetrees.R consense

+#### R packages
+The dependencies can be easily installed from within R. If you want the packages to be installed on a system-wide basis, call R with superuser privileges.
+From within R execute the following command:

+install.packages("ape", "kdetrees", "stingr", "vioplot", "ggplot2", "gplots", "plyr", "seqinr", dep=T)

 ## External dependencies: second party binaries to be installed by the user.